aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

 In the benchmarkinng section, we load multiple optimized RCNN models and run them in parallel to maximize throughput.

-We use the experimental NeuronCore placement API, ``torch_neuron.experimental.neuron_cores_context()``, to ensure all compiled models in an optimized RCNN model are loaded onto the same NeuronCore.
+We use the beta NeuronCore placement API, ``torch_neuron.experimental.neuron_cores_context()``, to ensure all compiled models in an optimized RCNN model are loaded onto the same NeuronCore.
 Please note that the functionality and API of